SiddharthMantri/stuart-challenge/readme.md

 $ npx cypress open
 ```

+If you face errors in downloading cypress through `npm`, you can download and install the client from their website and then run the same commands as above.

 This will open the Cypress application and run the tests in cypress/integration.
 Cypress can also run in the command line and to see this, you can run `npx cypress run`

 ##### Note